TheAbstract/security/readme.md

 read the electronic frontier foundation's [surveillance self-defence resource](https://ssd.eff.org) page. this should be your main source for the most up to date guidance about digital security.

-## email and password management
+## email management

-emails and passwords are key objects online. almost all online accounts are tied to an email.
+emails are key objects online. almost all online accounts are tied to an email.

 **recommendations for email management:**
-- maintain two types of emails; secure and other. your secure email is strictly for important accounts and interactions.
-- important accounts are those whose compromise would affect your material well-being; for example bank account, insurance, etc.
-- the secure should be used for these types of important accounts and nothing else.
-- all other accounts, for example; store, news, social media should go in the other account. basically everything not directly tied to your material resources should go in a separate email account.
+1. maintain two types of emails; secure and other. your secure email is strictly for important accounts and interactions. important accounts are those whose compromise would affect your material well-being; for example bank account, insurance, etc. the secure should be used for these types of important accounts and nothing else. all other accounts, for example; store, news, social media should go in the other account. basically everything not directly tied to your material resources should go in a separate email account.

+2. use an encrypted email service, like [protonmail](https://proton.me/mail).

+## password management

 todo:
 - [ ] general